 dependencies in one place.
 Plus, listing the dependencies explicitly and

-against invalidation bugs.
+in depth against invalidation bugs.

 class ProtectedField: